theoddora/Interview_Prep/System Design/01_Communication.md

 What happens if a segment is lost?
-When the sender detects a missed acknowledgment through a timeout, a mechanism called congestion avoidance kicks in, and the congestion window size is reduced.
+When the sender detects a missed acknowledgment through a timeout, a mechanism called *congestion avoidance* kicks in, and the congestion window size is reduced.
 From there onwards, the passing of time increases the window size by a certain amount, and timeouts decrease it by another.

 As mentioned earlier, the size of the congestion window defines the maximum number of bytes that can be sent without receiving an acknowledgment.
-Because the sender needs to wait for a full round trip to get an acknowledgment, we can derive the maximum theoretical bandwidth by dividing the size of the congestion win- dow by the round trip time:
+Because the sender needs to wait for a full round trip to get an acknowledgment, we can derive the maximum theoretical bandwidth by dividing the size of the congestion window by the round trip time:

 > Bandwidth = WinSize / RTT